xavier-kong/30-chat/README.md

 * create temporary group chats that are deleted after 30 minutes
 * a user can create a group chat that can only be accessed by people who have the link and password phrase

-There will be a table to keep track of users and groupchats, then a temporary group chat table that will keep track of all messages in the group chat.
-A "time_created" column in the users and groupchats table will be used to keep track of when the user/group chat should be deleted.
+There will be 3 tables, one for tracking user information, one for tracking group chats and one for tracking all messages.

+The user table will track:
+* user name
+* user username
+* user password hashes
+* user creation date (for deletion after appropriate interval)

+The group chat table will track:
+* group chat name
+* group chat creation date (for deletion after appropriate interval)

+The messages table will track:
+* message content
+* message sender (relation to user table)
+* message group chat (relation to group chat table)
+* message sent time

 I plan to use:
 * React to build the frontend user interface